-A popular past time in the Motherlode is exploring forested and rocky terrain with what the forest service calls “off highway vehicles” Off highway vehicles include: ATV’s, Quads or 4 wheelers, rock crawling vehicles and snowmobiles.
-Snowmobiles are an off highway vehicle classified with other Over Snow Vehicles (OSVs).
-The trails in the Mother Lode offer a fantastic way to enjoy the Sierra Nevada Mountains.
+A popular activity in the Mother Lode Sierra Nevada is OHV exploring of forested and rocky terrain.
+The forest service’s definition of off highway vehicles include: ATV’s, Quads or 4 wheelers, rock crawling vehicles and snowmobiles.
+The trails offer a fantastic way to enjoy the Sierra Nevada Mountains.

-Many areas of the Calaveras Ranger District are open and accessible for motorized oversnow travel during the winter months.
-The District offers 35 miles of groomed OSV routes, as well as many more miles of un-groomed trail and open cross-country riding areas.
+Caltrans usually opens mountain passes ahead of Memorial Day Weekend.
+Recently and in 2015 Sonora Pass and Highway 4 Ebbetts Pass were both open by mid-April.
+Many areas of the Calaveras Ranger District are open and accessible for snow vehicles during the winter.
+The District offers 35 miles of groomed OSV routes, as well as many more miles of un-groomed trails and open cross-country riding areas.

 Bear Valley Trail